New Jersey Online Casino Reviews

 - Proof of identity.

 What counts as proof of identity?
 That varies a bit from site to site.
-Some will ask for the last four of your Social Security number.
-Some for the full Social Security number.
-Some will ask you questions similar to questions you might be asked to open any financial account, which is essentially what an online gambling account is in many regards.
+Some will ask for the last four digits of your Social Security number.
+Others may ask for the full Social Security number.
+You may even get questions similar to those asked when you open any financial account, which is essentially what an online gambling account is in many regards.

 Sites don’t ask for this information because they want to – instead, NJ regulators require that regulated online casinos take measurable steps to verify the identity of consumers.
 That’s to protect casinos from becoming unwitting conduits for money laundering, and it’s no different than the policies casinos have in place for dealing with transactions at their land-based properties.